nvdaaddons/DevGuide/readme.md

 ### Example 3: Silencing NVDA in Openbook ###

-Openbook is a scanning and reading program from Freedom scientifi.c Since Openbook provides speech, you can tell NVDA to enter sleep mode while Openbook (openbook.exe) is running using the below app module:
+Openbook is a scanning and reading program from Freedom scientific.
+Since Openbook provides speech, you can tell NVDA to enter sleep mode while Openbook (openbook.exe) is running using the below app module:

 	# Silencing NVDA in openbook, openbook.py.
 	import appModuleHandler